opendocsg/slw-judgments-backfill/2014_SGCA_2/report.md

  (a) Representation: A sufficiently clear representation that Orchard Central would not insist on its strict legal remedies to recover the full rental arrears could be inferred (see the Judgment at [46]).

  (b) Detriment: The principles on detriment in the law of proprietary estoppel should not be imported into the law of promissory estoppel as there is no unified legal principle at this stage (see the Judgment at [48]).
-The cases Lam Chi Kin David v Deutsche Bank AG [2010] 2 SLR 896 and Lam Chi Kin David v Deutsche Bank AG [2011] 1 SLR 800 did not remove the requirement for the inquiry into detriment in the sense of prejudice in some broad form (see the Judgment at [48]–[49]).
+The cases Lam Chi Kin David v Deutsche Bank AG <span class="citation">[2010] 2 SLR 896</span> and Lam Chi Kin David v Deutsche Bank AG <span class="citation">[2011] 1 SLR 800</span> did not remove the requirement for the inquiry into detriment in the sense of prejudice in some broad form (see the Judgment at [48]–[49]).

  (c) Reliance: On the facts, Cupid Jewels failed to prove that it had, in reliance of Orchard Central’s representation, suffered detriment in: